kamaldoeprasad/tweet-trend-new/README.md

-# Trend application adding new line
+# Trend application adding new line to main

 This is a small applicaiton which contains main and test folders.
 Main contains application code.